BOJ to accelerate digital currency research with eye on issuing its own | The Japan Times

-The Bank of Japan aims to accelerate research on digital currencies in cooperation with foreign central banks, amid rapid changes in financial technologies.
+The Bank of Japan aims to accelerate research on digital currencies in cooperation with foreign central banks, amid rapid developments in financial technologies.

-Wider use of digital currencies will enable low-cost and fast international cash transfers and payments.
+Wider use of digital currencies will enable low-cost and rapid international cash transfers and payments.

-The BOJ, five other central banks and the Bank for International Settlements said Tuesday that they have created a group to share experiences as they assess the potential cases for central bank digital currency use in their home jurisdictions.
+The BOJ, five other central banks and the Bank for International Settlements said Tuesday that they had created a group to share experiences as they assess the potential cases for central bank use of digital currencies in their home jurisdictions.

 The group plans to compile a report by the end of the year.
 The central banks involved do not plan to issue a common digital currency.
-Each bank will decide whether to issue its own currency or not.
+The individual banks could decide whether or not to issue their own currency.

 “At present, we don’t have a concrete plan to issue a digital currency,” a BOJ official said.

-But the BOJ will promote research in preparation for the possibility of facing a need to issue a digital currency.
+But the BOJ will promote research in preparation for the possibility of encountering a need to issue a digital currency.

 Behind the central banks’ decision to promote joint research on digital currencies is a sense of caution over the Libra cryptocurrency that Facebook Inc. is planning to issue.